mcclure/emily/doc/manual.md

 **Usage:** `(` *[any number of statements]* `)`

 Unscoped group.
-Executes all statements between the parenthesis, in context of the enclosing statement's scope.
+Executes all statements between the parenthesis, in the context of the enclosing statement's scope.
 The group evaluates to the value of the final nonempty statement.

 `()` with nothing in between evaluates to `null`.